IBM/powerai-vision-object-detection/README.md

 ## Flow

-1. User uploads images to create a PowerAI Vision data set
+1. User uploads images to create a Maximo Visual Inspection data set
 1. User labels objects in the image data set prior to training
-1. The model is trained, deployed and tested in PowerAI Vision
+1. The model is trained, deployed and tested in Maximo Visual Inspection web interface
 1. User can detect objects in images using a REST client

 ## Watch the Video